Checkmarx/kics/docs/queries.md

   - Domain Name System (DNS)
   - Management
   - Network Ports Security
-- 'descriptionText' should explain with detail the vulnerability and if possible provide a way to remediate
+- `descriptionText` should explain with detail the vulnerability and if possible provide a way to remediate
-- 'descriptionUrl' points to the official documentation about the resource being targeted
+- `descriptionUrl` points to the official documentation about the resource being targeted
+- `platform` refers to querys target platform